mitul-garg/location-blog/README.md

 # Location Blog

-Location Blog is a MERN App where everyone can share images of the places they visit and also
+Location Blog is a MERN App where everyone can share images of the places they visit and also see other people's places.

 ## Overview